It looks just as beautiful and fluid as it did 400 years ago. Has a woman been in charge of the gardens?

 The greenhouses worked so well that we built four of them.
 We had many tropical

-plants and I think that included banana plants which were put outside and in
+plants and I think that included banana plants which were put outside the greenhouse and even in

 the house when they got large.
 We supplied a